wp-plugins/oik-nivo-slider/readme.txt

 * first version works with oik version 1.11

 == Changelog ==
+= 1.12 =
+* Added: Support for the format= parameter - allowing HTML content to be displayed in the caption area

 = 1.11 =
-* Fixed: Changed nivo-slider-32.css to correctly display transitions in text widgets... where oik.css was setting max-width to 100%, but nivo need max-width: none;
+* Fixed: Changed nivo-slider-32.css to correctly display transitions in text widgets... where oik.css was setting max-width to 100%, but nivo needs max-width: none;

 = 1.10 =
 * Fixed: Logic now allows thumbs=n parameter to override setting of Control nav thumbs.